SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Focus 'Align Romania' time to complete reduced to 14 days from 35
  - Focus 'Align Hungary' time to complete reduced to 14 days from 35
 #### Navy
--Regular heavy cruiser guns buffed to offer more dmg at their lower pierce point than heavy gun equivalents at higher pierce (was 6,8,10,12 for mk 1,2,3,4, now 9,12,15,18)
+- Regular heavy cruiser guns buffed to offer more dmg at their lower pierce point than heavy gun equivalents at higher pierce (was 6,8,10,12 for mk 1,2,3,4, now 9,12,15,18)
--Panzerschiff Range cut to 5000(was 7500)
+- Panzerschiff Range cut to 5000(was 7500)
--Panzeschiff Speed 26 kn (was 27kn)
+- Panzeschiff Speed 26 kn (was 27kn)
--Panzerschiff Module Slot 1 may now fit Fuel tank or AA (was just AA) -Module:Fuel tanks now give 50% Range at 10% IC (was 1000 range at 25% IC) -Submarine 3 speed to 16 (was 18)
+- Panzerschiff Module Slot 1 may now fit Fuel tank or AA (was just AA)
+- Module:Fuel tanks now give 50% Range at 10% IC (was 1000 range at 25% IC)
+- Submarine 3 speed to 16 (was 18)
--Submarine 3s center slot can now also fit AA (was just snorkel/radar) -Submarine 3 Hull Cost 420 (was 42000)
+- Submarine 3s center slot can now also fit AA (was just snorkel/radar)
+- Submarine 3 Hull Cost 420 (was 42000)
--Torpedo weapon hit profile reduced to 110 (was 120, vanilla 100) -reenabled Submarine engine 3
+- Torpedo weapon hit profile reduced to 110 (was 120, vanilla 100)
+- reenabled Submarine engine 3
--Submarine Torpedo tubes are now researched with torpedo launcher technology tree (was submarine hull technology tree) -Cruiser Sub Range reduced to 4000(was 4750), Fuel tank availeability moved from slot 1 to dedicated slot option shared with AA
+- Submarine Torpedo tubes are now researched with torpedo launcher technology tree (was submarine hull technology tree)
+- Cruiser Sub Range reduced to 4000(was 4750), Fuel tank availeability moved from slot 1 to dedicated slot option shared with AA
--Wings launched Penalty % per Carrier over 4 reduced to 15% (was 20%)
+- Wings launched Penalty % per Carrier over 4 reduced to 15% (was 20%)
--Tora Tora Tora: Removed 50% overstacking penalty reduction.
-CV Plane DMG/Tageting/Agility Buff increased from 12% to 25% -Spirit of Naval Command: Decisive Battle: Now availeable regardless of Doctrine -Added Spirit of Naval Command: Swift Response. +25% Escort/Screening,+5% Damage,+10%spotting/sub detection,+20%convoi retreat speed,+15% naval speed,-25% Strike force Org loss.
+- Tora Tora Tora: Removed 50% overstacking penalty reduction.
+CV Plane DMG/Tageting/Agility Buff increased from 12% to 25%
+- Spirit of Naval Command: Decisive Battle: Now availeable regardless of Doctrine
+- Added Spirit of Naval Command: Swift Response. +25% Escort/Screening,+5% Damage,+10%spotting/sub detection,+20%convoi retreat speed,+15% naval speed,-25% Strike force Org loss.
 Availeable with Fleet in Being doctrine.
--Floating Fortress Doctrine Point(all doctrines): added +10 Org to Battlecruisers -Massed Strikes Doctrine Point(Base strike): removed -20% overcrowding penalty.
+- Floating Fortress Doctrine Point(all doctrines): added +10 Org to Battlecruisers
+- Massed Strikes Doctrine Point(Base strike): removed -20% overcrowding penalty.
 Added +20 CA org.
--Carrier Battlegroups Doctrine Point(Base strike capstone): added +10 Org to Battleships.
+- Carrier Battlegroups Doctrine Point(Base strike capstone): added +10 Org to Battleships.
 Added 10% CV Plane Damage.
 Added -25% Strike force Org loss.
 ### 3.12.7  'The return of Python'

 #### General